immutag/immutag/README.md

 A menu of all the files will appear.
 Start typing terms such as, `mp3`, `vivaldi`, `music`, or `classical` to find it.
 When you select the one you want, imt will spit out the full file name 1AkbrXgctNNu7VBfSk8XZgCKRAV7HtTcj2, in this case.
 That can be pipped into whatever you want or copied to open it up.

-For examaple, open a file with xdg-open.
+For example, open a file with xdg-open.

 `xdg-open $(imt find)`